serhan-yilmaz/PrinciplesGuide/README.md

 To explain my view with an analogy: Principles serve as a compass that, in a dark tunnel where the road ahead is unclear, can help find the right way out, without getting lost.
 So, I say do what you know to be true, and follow the compass when in doubt.

-Overall, rather than prescribing morals on "what should", this is meant to be a practical guide, aiming for what is best personally and "what can help".
-Since I believe actions are ultimately what counts, I aimed to express the principles in the form of specific, actionable terms and included pointers for further reading and important concepts to learn.
+Overall, this is meant to be a practical guide, aiming for what is best personally and "what can help" rather than prescribing morals on "what should".
+Since I believe actions are ultimately what counts, I expressed the principles in the form of actionable terms, and included pointers for further concepts to learn.

 With these in mind, the first principle and a warning to follow: